 lockedExtHddKey = zymkey.client.lock(extHddKey)

-# write unlocked external hard drive key to same location as the zymbit root hdd
+# write unlocked external hard drive key to same location as the zymbit root hdd key (the key used to unlock the root partition)

 f = open("/etc/luks/$KEY_NAME.bin", "wb")